Dr. Linda Henke

 Areas of Expertise

-David Bristol serves as the Center’s Assistant Director and handles its administrative functions; however, clients seeking assistance with grant writing will find him a valuable resource.
+David Bristol serves as the Center’s Assistant Director and handles its administrative functions; however, clients seeking assistance with grant writing and social studies curriculum and instruction will find him a valuable resource.
 He is also the primary researcher on the team and supports other team members in the preparation of workshops and with the details necessary in providing high quality service to our clients.
 Prior to retiring as the Director of Education at the Missouri Historical Society, David was the Director of the St. Louis Regional Professional Development Center, one of seven centers across Missouri operated by the Missouri Department of Elementary and Secondary Education.
 His public school experience includes serving as Superintendent of Schools in two Connecticut districts and Assistant Superintendent of Curriculum and Instruction in an 8,000-student Connecticut urban district.
 David has extensive grant writing experience.
 As director of the St. Louis Professional Development Center, he successfully obtained grant funding totaling over $2 million including a three-year $950,000 Federal Department of Education grant on teaching American history, three state grants totaling over $240,000 to fund a Performance Assessment Institute, an African American Achievement Initiative and an Urban Mentor project.
 At the Missouri Historical Society as the Director of Education, David brought to his department nearly $600,000 in grants including a $200,000 subcontract of a Federal Teaching American History grant and a large three-year Federal Institute for Museum and Library Services grant in collaboration with the Anti Defamation League to create a national curriculum addressing the deepening of historical understanding using material culture, reducing bias. and improving student literacy.
 David also has experience in grant review having served for many years as a grant reviewer for the Federal Department of Education reviewing Teaching American History (TAH) and Investing in Innovation (i3).
 David started his teaching career as a high school history teacher in Westport, Connecticut, and taught at the college level in a school administration program.
 His education background includes a BA from Cornell College, a master’s from The Johns Hopkins University, and a doctorate from the University of Massachusetts- Amherst.

 Dr. Ashley Cadwell